care for a kitten

 Young kittens are like babies, they need to be fed several

 times a day.
-Kittens younger than 6 weeks should still be
+Kittens younger than 6 weeks ideally should still

 weeks need four or more meals a day.
 Their stomachs are very